-Postgraduate trainees entering each year who identify themselves as: 2022- 2023 2021- 2022 2020- 2021 2019- 2020 2018- 2019
+Postgraduate trainees entering each year who identify themselves as: 2024- 2025 2023- 2024 2022- 2023 2021- 2022 2020- 2021

 African- American/Black

+White M

 F

-Caucasian M

-Caucasian

 Hispanic/ Latino М

 · F

 Asian/ M

 Pacific Islander F

 American Indian/Alaska Native М

 F

 Multiethnic or None of the M

 Above F

 TOTAL NUMBER M

 F

-Other M
+Other 6 M

 Total Number Subject to Americans with F

 Disabilities Act F

-Foreign Nationals M
+Foreign Nationals 7 M

 F

-&lt;sup>5 Individuals identifying with more than one OR none of the above areas.
+5 Individuals identifying with more than one OR none of the above areas.
 For those individuals who are categorized as multiethnic, be sure to only include them in this category and not in other ethnicity categories.

-&lt;sup>6 Programs may choose to note other specific types of diversity as broadly described in Domain A.5 of the G&P for doctoral programs or IR C-22.
+6 Programs may choose to note other specific types of diversity as broadly described in Domain A.5 of the G&P for doctoral programs or IR C-22.

-&lt;sup>7 Individuals who are not US citizens or Permanent Residents (i.e., have student or other type of visa to attend residency program).
+7 Individuals who are not US citizens or Permanent Residents (i.e., have student or other type of visa to attend residency program).